 Summary Judgment for St. Paul in July 2017

 On July 12, 2017, the federal district court for the Western District of Texas, Midland-Odessa Division, granted summary judgment for St. Paul in St. Paul Fire and Marine Insurance Company v.
 Black Star Energy Services, LLC, a collection suit involving a dispute over retrospectively adjusted premiums.
-Brandon Gleason handled the majority of the case and wrote the successful motion.

 Victory in Texas Supreme Court in May 2017

 Skelton & Woody was hired by Liberty Mutual to appeal an adverse decision in trial court in a multi-million dollar subrogation matter arising out of a fire caused by a welder's spark that destroyed an apartment complex.
 The welder's policy had been canceled by a premium finance company, but its notice of cancellation was defective.
 After Skelton & Woody prevailed in the Austin Court of Appeals, obtaining a reversal, the premium finance company hired Vinson & Elkins to pursue a petition for review in the Texas Supreme Court.
 The Court granted the petition and Hamp Skelton argued the case to the full court in December 2016.
 On May 12, 2017, the Texas Supreme Court issued its opinion, rejecting the premium finance company's "substantial compliance" argument and affirming the good results obtained in the court of appeals.
 The opinion, Bankdirect Capital Finance, LLC v.
 Plasma Fab, LLC., --SW3d--, 2017 WL 1068024 (Tex.
 2017) may be viewed here.